caiosba/OpenNI/README.md

-The difference between this code and the original one is that this one is supposed to save not only a .ONI stream from a Kinect, but also a video from the augmented reality glasses.
-This code also sends a broadcast message through an UDP socket to tell when it started recording.
+The difference between this code and the original one is that this one is supposed to save not only a .ONI stream from a Kinect, but also a video from the augmented reality glasses and the yaw, picth and roll data that comes from it through a UDP socket.

 Build Notes on Linux
 ====================